 (b) Above critical temperature and below critical pressure.

-(c) Below critical temperature and above critical pressure.
+(c) Below critical temperature and above the critical pressure.

 (d) Below critical temperature and pressure.